Supervising Environmental Health Specialist

 $7,707 - $9,370 / Month

-There are two (2) full-time vacancies.
-One vacancy is in the programs of land use (septic and small water systems) and consumer protection.
-The second vacancy will be in the solid waste program (including medical waste and body art) and administration.
-The Supervising Environmental Health Specialists will oversee, plan and direct the work of the land use, consumer protection and solid waste programs respectively and supervise the work of the Environmental Health Specialists team in the education of the public and the enforcement of state and county laws and regulations.
-The second Supervising EHS will have administrative duties overseeing the software system and the training program.
-Both Supervising Environmental Health Specialists assist the Deputy Director in the development of Environmental Health programs; draft policies and procedures; make recommendations for changes; and assist in the preparation of the division budget.
-Additionally, the incumbents advise and assist community groups on environmental health issues, conduct complex field observations in conjunction with law enforcement, confer with local and state officials concerning environmental health, sanitation methods and public health problems, and may be called to the scene of hazardous material incidents.
+There is (1) one full-time vacancy which will be in the programs of land use (septic systems, small water systems and well construction) and Consumer Protection (food, swimming pools, and rental housing).
+The Supervising Environmental Health Specialist will oversee, plan and direct the work of the land use and Consumer Protection programs and supervise the work of the Environmental Health Specialists team in the education of the public and the enforcement of state and county laws and regulations.
+The Supervising Environmental Health Specialist assists the Deputy Director in the development of Environmental Health programs; drafts policies and procedures; makes recommendations for changes; and assists in the preparation of the division budget.
+Additionally, the incumbent advises and assists community groups on environmental health issues; conducts complex field observations in conjunction with law enforcement; confers with local and state officials concerning environmental health, sanitation methods and public health problems; and may be called to the scene of hazardous material incidents.

-For more detailed information about this position, including the minimum qualifications and required certifications, please click here: class specification.
+For more detailed information about this position, including minimum qualifications and required licenses, please see the class specification.

 Working Conditions: The employee will perform outside field work during the inspection of sites and facilities overseen by the land use and solid waste programs and when responding to emergency calls.
 The employee may be exposed to toxic or caustic chemicals and/or bio-hazardous materials, as well as work in outside weather conditions with possible exposure to wet and/or humid conditions and high/low temperatures.

 Filing Deadline: This recruitment will close on Friday, May 24th at 4:00pm.